First, install the ChartIQ library

 CIQis the ChartIQ namespace.

-CIQ.ChartEngineis what you will use to create a chart.
+CIQ.ChartEngineis what you will use to instantiate a chart engine.

 stxxis the variable name that we use in our examples for a chart instance.
 You'll see this everywhere in our tutorials and code examples!

-stxx.newChart("IBM")is how you programatically change the symbol for a chart.
+stxx.newChart("IBM")is how you programmatically load a chart for a particular symbol.
 Usually your "quotefeed" will fetch the data.
 CIQ.ChartEngine#newChart

 $$$is a shortcut for

 document.querySelectorthat is included with the library.
 You can of course use jquery but be sure to return the actual element